This is why blackface is offensive

 It's been nearly 200 years since white performers first started painting their faces black to mock enslaved Africans in minstrel shows across the United States.
-It was racist and offensive then, and still is today.
+It was racist and offensive then, and it's still racist and offensive today.

-The latest controversy to erupt over blackface is a photo in Virginia Gov. Ralph Northam's medical school yearbook.
+Among the recent controversies to erupt over blackface is a photo on Virginia Gov. Ralph Northam's personal page in his medical school yearbook.
 It depicts one person in blackface and another dressed as a member of the Ku Klux Klan.
 After initially apologizing for appearing in the photo, the Democratic governor now says he is neither the person in blackface nor the person dressed as a Klansman.

-However Northam's case plays out, it's important for every American to understand what blackface is and why it's so offensive.
+However Northam's case and others like it play out, it's important for every American to understand what blackface is and why it's so offensive.

 The racist origins of blackface